e88gt/connogge/README.md

 CONNOGGE
 $$

-a free and open source game engine written in c++
+A free and open-source game engine written in C++